Chisom83/Northwind_project/README.md

 #### Insights
 General Insight
-_ Federal Shipping has the highest range of shipping cost, followed by United Package while Speedy Express is the cheapest.
+_ Federal Shipping has the highest shipping cost, followed by United Package while Speedy Express is the cheapest.
 - Delivery Performance:
      - Federal Shipping: Delivered 218 orders, with 210 on time and 8 late.
      - United Package: Delivered 276 orders, with 261 on time and 15 late.